How many credit cards should you have?

 What are some ideal card combinations to maximize my spending and perks?

 For folks pursuing simplicity, it’s hard to beat a one-size-fits-all card portfolio by relying on the Citi® Double Cash Card.
 This card earns 2% cash back on all purchases (1% when you buy, plus 1% as you pay) and carries no annual fee.
 You can even convert your cash back into ThankYou points if you have an attached ThankYou-point-earning card.
 This allows you to transfer points to travel partners and therefore extract much more value from your points, making this a phenomenal card option.
+The information for the Citi Double Cash Card has been collected independently by Million Mile Secrets.
+The card details on this page have not been reviewed or provided by the card issuer.

 Intermediate folks often rely on a credit card combo like the Chase Trifecta as well as one or two other easy to maximize cobrand cards.
 With Chase’s newly increased welcome offers and spending bonuses, as well as the option to Pay Yourself Back, Chase offers a compelling card portfolio all by itself.
 You could then supplement your Chase cards with a hotel card, say the Hilton Honors American Express Aspire Card (for example), for the hotel elite status, annual free weekend night, resort credit and airline credit.
 This would give you a well-rounded strategy with strong points earning capabilities and perks at Hilton hotels where your Diamond status will be well-recognized.
+The information for the Hilton Aspire card has been collected independently by Million Mile Secrets.
+The card details on this page have not been reviewed or provided by the card issuer.

 Advanced or expert hobbyists will often sign up for… as many cards as possible.
 I’ve known folks with 30+ active credit cards with credit scores in the 800’s who use detailed spreadsheets to manage their cards for spending optimization and to remember when annual fees come due.